aleksplast/BinaryTranslator/README.md

 +-------------------------------------+-------------------------------------+
 ~~~

 Programm is divided into function structures, then each function is divided into blocks.
-Where each block contain an array of command structures, where commands is executed in linear order.
-Each command structer contain various information about command itself.
+Each block contain an array of command structures, where commands is executed in linear order.
+Each command structure contain various information about command itself.

 For example, IF command creates two new blocks: first is executed if the condition is true, second if not.